-- Students in a learning community attend all three classes together each semester;
+- Students in a living-learning community attend two to three classes together each semester;

-- This is a residential learning community; students in this program are grouped in the same residence hal
+- This is a residential learning community; students in this program are grouped in the same residence hall;

 - For more information, visit our FAQs page.

-Students must choose a section of UNIV 1301 and one other course from the list:
+Students must choose a section of UNIV 1301 (sections 80-83) and one other course from the list, which includes

 The Bearkat Learning Community (BLC) is a program designed for incoming freshmen who want to take full advantage of their university experience.
-In BLC, students live together on the fourth floor of Raven Village and take two classes together each semester.
+In BLC, students take two to three classes together each semester.
 They also participate in six weeks of Study Skills seminars in the fall and have to option of participating in additional extracurricular, social, educational, and community service programs.

 Living in BLC